 Texas A&M AgriLife Extension Irrigation Technology Center Learn about Water My Yard, a project of the Irrigation Technology Program of Texas A&M AgriLife Extension Service.

-Texas A&M AgriLife Extension Water University Get help with choosing native and adapted plants and designing your landscape.
+Texas A&M AgriLife Extension and City of Austin Native and Adapted Landscape Plants Get help with choosing native and adapted plants and designing your landscape.

 Texas Water Conservation Advisory Council Keep up to date with state, regional and local efforts to conserve water.

 Texas Water Development Board Find information about water conservation in Texas.